 - CLE: All trial court judges in the state of Florida should be required to attend a CLE specifically on restrictive covenants and the application of F.S.
 542.335.

 - The Bad Actor Problem: Hiles did something stupid.
 She stole documents from Americare.
-I guarantee you this played a role in the trial court’s decision.
-Often, Trial courts (in many states) engage in a certain amount of moralizing in these cases.
-The judge shakes his head about people not respecting the sanctity of contract.
+In many cases like this, a judge shakes his or her head about people not respecting the sanctity of contract.
 And if someone did something bad or unethical, the judge wants to punish them for it.
 Yes, Hiles stole documents.
 That’s bad.
 That’s stupid.
 But if the documents she stole do not constitute valuable, confidential information worthy of protection, then that factor should be irrelevant to the court’s analysis.

 The case is Hiles v.
 Americare Home Therapy, 2015 WL 9491847 (Fla.
 5th DCA Dec.
 31, 2015).